-Making Housing & Community Happen equips congregations, community leaders, and neighbors with practical tools needed to transform their communities, to end homelessness, and to stabilize the cost of housing through education, advocacy, organizing and advisement.
+Making Housing & Community Happen equips congregations, community leaders, and neighbors with practical tools needed to transform their communities to end homelessness, and to stabilize the cost of housing through education, advocacy, organizing, and advisement.

 Living Bible (TLB)

 Common English Bible (CEB)

 The prophet Micah foresaw a time when God would arbitrate peace and end war (a major cause of homelessness and displacement) and swords would be beaten into plowshares, spears into pruning hooks—weapons of war would be turned into implements of agriculture because war is no longer needed.
 It is then assumed that in God’s vision, “All will sit underneath their own grapevines, under their own fig trees.
 There will be no one to terrify them.”

 These passages from Scripture are worth meditating and reflecting upon as we seek to do our work for housing justice: